 There actually is no updated federal law that clearly states when emails and other online communications are private and protected.
-If a case involves this type of evidence, there may be an opportunity to challenge it based on potential Fourth Amendment grounds and other constitutional rights violations.
+If an internet crimes case involves this type of evidence, there may be an opportunity to challenge it based on potential Fourth Amendment grounds and other constitutional rights violations.

 Ms. Knox knows and understands the precedents set by the U.S. Supreme Court and the laws passed by Congress on these issues, and she will seize any opportunity to attack this type of evidence.
 She is skilled at poring over complicated electronic evidence and finding the weaknesses as she builds a sound criminal defense strategy.